timtadh/data-structures/README.md

 these data structures may have implementations elsewhere but are collected here for completeness and instructional usage.

+The library also provided generic types to allow the user to swap out various data structures transparently.
+The interfaces provide operation for adding, removing, retrieving objects from collections as well as iterating over the collection using functional iterators.
+Finally, the tree sub-package provides a variety of generic tree traversals.

 # Current Collection

 ## Trees